edsdk/n1ed-ckeditor/README.md

 First copy ```N1ED``` directory into ```ckeditor/plugins/``` and then:

 ### If you use config.js
 Add this line into your "config.js" file to activate N1ED.
-All futhur job will be done by it.
+All futher job will be done by it.
 ```
 config.extraPlugins = "N1ED";
 ```